 In April 2016, we completed a timber harvesting cooperation agreement (the "Harvesting Agreement") with a regional lumber manufacturer to conduct coordinated joint timber harvesting operations on certain portions of our harvesting areas in the Mackenzie TSA.
-Pursuant to the agreement, we were paid \$20 million for the sale of one-half of the shares of our subsidiary which holds a forest licence having 300,000 cubic metres of annual timber harvest.
-We believe the coordinated harvesting operations will enhance fibre optimization between the two companies, improve supply chain efficiencies and contribute to more stable harvest levels in the Mackenzie TSA.
-We also believe that this arrangement can provide additional volumes of affordable feedstock to our Bioenergy Plant through increased utilization of lower quality wood and harvest residuals.
+Pursuant to the agreement, we were paid \$20 million for the sale of one-half of the shares of our subsidiary which held a forest licence having 300,000 cubic metres of annual timber harvest.
+The Harvesting Agreement was designed, in part, to enhance fibre optimization between the two companies, improve supply chain efficiencies and contribute to more stable harvest levels in the Mackenzie TSA, as well as providing additional volumes of affordable feedstock to our Mackenzie Power Plant through increased utilization of lower quality wood and harvest residuals.
+The Harvesting Agreement allows for each of the parties to harvest 50% of the AAC under the licence, which amount can be amended from time to time as agreed to by the parties.